BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 </p>

 <p>
-I worked from a desk just off the righthand side of that photo.
+I worked from a desk just off of the right-hand side of that photo.
-Sometimes I'd leave the curtains open so I could swivel my desk chair and look out over the ocean.
+Sometimes I'd leave the curtains open, so I could swivel my chair occasionally and look out over the ocean.
 </p>

 <p>
-Something I noticed, both from time spent sitting on that balcony and from the walks I took alongside the ocean, was how soothing the sound of the waves was.
+Something I noticed, both from time spent on that balcony, and from the walks I took alongside the ocean, was how soothing the sound of the waves was.
-I understood why people pay such a premium for oceanfront real estate.
+I finally understood why people pay such a premium for oceanfront properties.
 </p>

 <p>
-It was a little jetpack of calm in my mind.
+It was like a little jetpack of calm in my mind.
-Perhaps like going to a spa or relaxing for hours with a cup of coffee at a cafe, there's an effect of having — straightforwardly in a crazy crazy world — done something nice for yourself.
+Perhaps like going to a spa, or relaxing for hours with a cup of coffee at a cafe, there's an effect of having — straightforwardly and harmlessly in a crazy crazy world — done something purely to be nice to yourself.
-A harmless sliver of self-love.
+A sliver of self-love.
+Maybe remove: We can often be quite hard on ourselves, especially those of us who are conscientious and hard-working by nature.
 </p>

 <p>
-We can often be quite hard on ourselves, especially those who are conscientious and hard-working by nature.
-Bronnie Ware is an Australian palliative care worker and author.
+Bronnie Ware is an Australian palliative care worker and best-selling author.
-She works providing care to people who are in the process of dying, whether from a terminal illness or simply from old age.
+She cares for people who are in the process of dying, whether from a terminal illness or simply from old age.
-She is the author of the internationally bestselling memoir <i>The Top Five Regrets of the Dying</i>. -https://bronnieware.com/blog/regrets-of-the-dying/
+She's also the author of the memoir <i>The Top Five Regrets of the Dying</i>. -https://bronnieware.com/blog/regrets-of-the-dying/
-Regret #5 is "I wish that I had let myself be happier" -https://bronnieware.com/blog/regrets-of-the-dying/
+Regret #5 from her book is "I wish that I had let myself be happier" -https://bronnieware.com/blog/regrets-of-the-dying/
 </p>

 https://bronnieware.com/blog/regrets-of-the-dying/